PURL: Safe and Effective Sanitization of Link Decoration: Conclusion

 In this paper, we investigated the abuse of link decoration for tracking.
-We found that link decoration is used by known trackers for both functional and tracking purposes, even within a single URL, necessitating the need for a fine-grained approach to detect tracking link decorations.
-We proposed \name (pronounced purel-l) --- a machine learning approach to detect and sanitize tracking link decorations. \name leverages a graph representation that captures interactions and flow of information across multiple layers of the web stack.
-Our evaluation showed that \name significantly outperformed existing countermeasures, not only in its ability to accurately detect link decorations but also in minimizing website breakage.
+We found that link decoration is used by known trackers for both functional and tracking purposes, even within a single URL, necessitating a fine-grained approach to detect tracking link decorations.
+We proposed \name --- a machine learning approach to detect and sanitize tracking link decorations. \name leverages a graph representation that captures interactions and the flow of information across multiple layers of the web stack.

+Our evaluation showed that \name significantly outperformed existing countermeasures in its ability to detect link decorations accurately and in minimizing website breakage.
 Our deployment of \name on top-million sites showed that link decoration is abused for tracking on almost three-quarters of the websites by well-known advertising and tracking services to exfiltrate first-party cookies, email addresses, and fingerprints.
 We also showed that \name is robust to common evasion attempts and is readily deployable in privacy-focused browsers and browser extensions as a filter list.
 While \name is orthogonal to existing countermeasures that focus on detecting specific types of tracking, it can be deployed alongside them for a defense-in-depth strategy against new and emerging online tracking techniques.

-For reproducibility and to foster follow-up research, \name's source code (patch to OpenWPM and the machine learning pipeline) and the detected list of link decorations is available at \url{https://github.com/purl-sanitizer/purl}.
+For reproducibility and to foster follow-up research, \name's source code (OpenWPM patch and the machine learning pipeline) and the detected list of link decorations are available at \cite{purl_sanitizer_2021}.